-In an effort to divert the maximum amount of solid waste possible from landfills, Belmont University subscribes to a multi-pronged approach for recycling of solid waste.
+In an alignment with the University's sustainability initiatives and effort to divert the maximum amount of solid waste possible from landfills, Belmont subscribes to a multi-pronged approach for recycling of solid waste.
 The following methods are utilized:

 Nashville Metro Recycling Dumpsters